CH-Earth/datatool/README.md

 :warning: It is recommended to submit the time-series of interest in chunks.
 See the [example](./example) directory for real-world examples for each dataset.
 Since each dataset has its own complexity, various chunk configurations are recommended.

 # New Datasets
-If you are considering any new dataset to be added to the GWF repository, and subsequently the associated scripts added here, you can open a new ticket on the **Issues** tab of the current repository.
+If you are considering any new dataset to be added to the data repository, and subsequently the associated scripts added here, you can open a new ticket on the **Issues** tab of the current repository.
 Or, you can make a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on this repository with your own script.

 # Support
 Please open a new ticket on the **Issues** tab of the current repository in case of any problem.

 # License
-Global Water Futures (GWF) Meteorological Data Processing Workflow<br>
+Meteorological Data Processing Workflow<br>
-Copyright (C) 2022, Global Water Futures (GWF), University of Saskatchewan
+Copyright (C) 2022, University of Saskatchewan

 For more information see: https://gwf.usask.ca/